Ben-Network/Ben-Bot/README.md

 ## **Security and Privacy**

 Ben Bot is designed with your privacy in mind:
-- **No Personal Data**: The bot doesn’t store personal user data, except for ignored users (to respect their preferences).
+- **No Personal Data**: The bot doesn’t store personal user data, except for storing ignored userIDs (so ben won't scan their messages).
 - **Secure Database**: All data is stored securely in a MySQL database.
 - **Open Source**: The code is transparent and open for review.